mq-umar/mq-umar/README.md

 Currently: founder of **QT3K Inc**, a boutique AI products and services company delivering custom AI tools and data platforms for clients end-to-end.

-I use **Cursor** and **Claude Code** as my primary development toolchain.
-AI drives first drafts; I own review, validation, and everything that ships.

 -----

 ## Tech Stack